haydenred/PrivateMines/README.md

 All rights reserved.

 ## Notes
-Programming was not AI assisted, readme generated with help from AI.
+Most programming was not AI assisted, project was used to test claude by implementing new UI actions recently, readme generated with help from AI.